matthewcavanaugh96/us-presidential-elections-by-county/README.md

 Finding and cleaning data has been a project of its own.

-I'd also like to include other factors such as the approval rating of the incumbent President (and their party), polling averages, and social media sentiment, but I'm unsure if such data are available at the county level; if not, how I might interpolate them; and if county interpolation is not desirable, whether it makes sense to apply nationwide figures to every county.
+I'd also like to include other factors such as the approval rating of the incumbent President (and their party), polling averages, and social media sentiment, but I'm unsure if such data are available at the county level; if not, how I might interpolate them; and if county interpolation is not desirable, whether it makes sense to simply apply nationwide or statewide figures to every county.

 I've created a Tableau workbook to visualize certain statistics.
 It will be updated as more are added.

 I have been working with machine learning models.
 My basic methodology is as follows:
+1. Model tuning, with techniques such as GridSearchCV, K-Folds, and feature selection.
+Tried a GridSearch already, couldn't get it to run in 30 minutes.
+Will try again soon.
-1. Set two targets: Republican percentage and Democratic percentage.
-This helps to partially account for errors that only affect one party (as notably occurred in Utah in 2016).
+2. Set two targets: Republican Percentage and Democratic Percentage.
+This helps to smooth out vote swings that only affect one party (as notably occurred in Utah in 2016).
-3. Predict each county for election, using the other elections as training.
+3. One by one, predict vote shares for both parties in each election, using the other elections as training.
 4. Gather statistics such as Absolute Error, Median Error, Z-Score and more for each party for each county.
 5. Take the two-party average (2PA) for each of these values for each county.
 For example, in a county where Democrats are overestimated by 1 point and Republicans are overestimated by 3, the 2PA Absolute Error will be 2.
 The 2PA averages will be regarded as the ultimate measures of performance.
-6. Aggregate these stats across county, state, year, and state/year combination.
+7. Aggregate these stats across county, state, year, and state/year combination.
+In doing so, we also will assign votes to the parties in each county by multiplying actual total votes by the party's predicted percentage.
+This will allow us to aggregate statewide vote totals and assign electoral votes accordingly.
-I am still experimenting with validation techniques such as GridSearchCV, K-Folds, and feature selection.

 Once I have maximally optimized a model, I will attempt to simulate the 2024 election using the full 2000-2020 dataset as training.
-From county results, statewide totals will be summed and electoral votes assigned accordingly.
-My primitive version of this 2024 model predicted a Democratic victory, the opposite of the real-life result.
+My primitive version of a 2024 model predicted a Democratic victory, the opposite of the real-life result.

 If I can add real 2024 results to my dataset, I will then move on to predicting 2028.